mjadair/RecipeScrapBook/README.md

 ## Overview

 This is my final project as part of Harvard University's online CS50x, Introduction to Computer Science module.
+You can view a demo of the app [here](https://www.youtube.com/watch?v=TL5W78YzLtE&feature=youtu.be)

 I decided to build an iOS app using Swift as I was unfamiliar with the technology and wanted to apply all the knowledge I had learned throughout the course to build something entirely new.